 The book uses photo references for practice however not all are provided.
 You can either just follow along with the step by step pictures, or just look for your own references online, or if you're daring enough, go outdoors and draw.

 The goal of the book perhaps is to introduce you to the different materials and styles you can achieve.
-You can check out more of Sarah Wimperis artworks on your blog.
+You can check out more of Sarah Wimperis artworks on her blog.
 If you like sketching urban scenes or outdoors, check out other urban sketching books that I've reviewed.

 Visit Amazon to check out more reviews.